Tibia (Shin Bone)

 3. Semimembranosus – Medial condyle of tibia

-4. Semitendinosus – Proximal end of tibia below medial condyle
+4. Semitendinosus – Proximal end of the tibia below medial condyle

 5. Popliteus – Soleal line of the posterior tibia